 - Physical Development

 This area of the curriculum is critical to the development of the specific areas of learning.
 Children need to have secured a variety of gross and fine motor skills to enable them to hold a pencil and write, achieve a range of physical, sporting skills including dance and be able to use tools and techniques to participate in art and design.
 Children will become independent and be able to manage their own, personal needs and understand how to behave to ensure their own and everyone else's safety.
+We will consider all the factors that humans need to be healthy and focus on choices relating to food, exercise and behaviour that supports our physical and mental well-being.

 These areas of the Early Years Foundation Stage curriculum are categorised as prime areas because they lay the foundations for the remaining specific areas which are: